Val Teixeira: Coaching

-Teixeira has proven to be a winning coach and a great mentor to kids all over the east coast.
-His philosophy as a professional player and coach is well introduced to his players in a unique way that makes his teams extremely successful.

 Teixeira started his coaching career in 2001 with the Boys Varsity at Stoughton High School in Stoughton, Massachusetts.
 With his help, the team improved from a 1-10-7 record to 10-4-4 becoming the Hockmock Champions in 2004.
 In 2005, Teixeira became the Director of a Soccer Academy for ages 4 to 14 at New England Sports Academy, training over 120 kids on a weekly basis.
 Teixeira then founded a Soccer Club called NESA FC Lions in 2006.
 In 2008 Teixeira moved to Baltimore, MD to play professionally for Crystal Palace Baltimore.
 He then started coaching at SAC (Soccer Association of Columbia)MD the U-15 SAC Wolves Girls and assisting the U-14 SAC Girls.
 In 2009, he won the August Cup in Germantown, MD with the U-14 Girls and WAGS Division 2.
 In April 2010, his SAC Wolves Girls team won the Arlington invitational Tournament in VA, 2010 SAC Columbus Day Tournament Champions, November 2010 he won the Richmond Strickers Tournament in VA with the U-16 SAC Wolves and the WAGS Spring Season Div.3 Champions in 2011.
 The Wolves team went on a perfect season playing 30 games winning all 30 games without allowing any goals including league games and tournaments.
 The Wolves team were Finalists at the Maryland Presidents Cup in 2012.
 In August 2010, Teixeira volunteered as a coach at Goucher College for the Women's program and took the assistant coaching job at Loyola Blakefield HS in Maryland, the boys were Champions in 2012 season winning the MIAA A Conference.
 Teixeira was offered the head coaching job with U-14 Premier Baltimore Girls (Premier Soccer Club) in 2011, the team won five times the MD State Cup in 2010, 2011, 2012, 2013 and 2014.
 PSC Baltimore also won the Bethesda Tournament at age U-15 Girls in the top bracket Potomac Division Champions in 2012.
 In 2013, 2014 PDA College Showcase Tournament Champions.
 The team currently competes at the highest level in the country playing in the National League, Region 1 and the highest tournaments all over the country.
 The PSC Baltimore team has been ranked top 5 in the country since 2012 and averages over 150 college coaches during Tournament to recruit his players.
 Teixeira is currently the head coach at Notre Dame Prep's Varsity.
 Notre Dame Prep is an All-Girls school located in Towson, Maryland.
 They compete in the A conference in the MIAA.
 Teixeira also works summer camps for Maryland University, College Park.
 He has helped numerous players from his teams receive a soccer scholarship and commit to Division 1,2,3 from all over the country.